shwndea/app-capanel-doc/backend/docs/source/index.md

 user-guide/index
 ```

-## Community and contribution guide
+## Developer guide

-Information about the community behind this theme and how you can contribute.
+Information about developing this application and how you can contribute.

 ```{toctree}
 :maxdepth: 2